learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 # Playlister on ActiveRecord

+## Objectives

+1) Become familiar with ActiveRecord syntax for models and migrations.

+2) Learn about ActiveRecord macros for creating associations between models.

 ## Description

 In this lab, we'll be recreating the basic functionality that we already built out in [Playlister-rb](http://learn.flatironschool.com/lessons/940) but this time, using ActiveRecord associations.